“That kind of stuff’s happened to me twenty times since I was a kid.”

 Like most people, I encountered JD Salinger’s The Catcher in the Rye early in high school.
 Often the target of do-gooders who try to get it banned from classrooms and libraries, it is the story of a sixteen year-old misfit.
 At the beginning of the novel, we learn that his therapist suggested that he try “scriptotherapy” to express his feelings.
 This writing becomes the novel’s narration.
 Holden Caulfield is at times an unreliable narrator—one whose world experience is heavily colored by his internal condition.

 Holden is a miscreant.
 He is cynical and obviously disturbed at the world he encounters as he roams Manhattan after being kicked out of yet another prep school.
-He obviously is the product of the upper-middle class, one very limited in size during the early post World War II years in America.
+He obviously is the product of the upper-middle class.
 He has certain knowledge and experience that extend beyond his years---but despite all of this, the reader senses that all is not right.
 This knowledge is not the sort of sage advice handed down from parents.
 Instead, it is rife with the coarse language and concepts taken up in train stations, locker rooms, and night clubs.
-Conversely, his thought and speech are also sprinkled with shining bits of innocence lost and still held.
+Conversely, his thought and speech are also sprinkled with shining bits of innocence lost and innocence retained.

 He is a complicated kid.
 He mourns his own loss of innocence.
 He hints at darker times—that his current dark night of the soul is just slightly darker than what he mentions tangentially.
 He has seen things.
 He has possibly done things; things have possibly been done to him.